Home » Recipes » Breakfast » Quick And Easy Applesauce Muffins Recipe

 • Salt

 • Applesauce: For natural sweetness, moisture, and a hint of apple flavor to the muffins.
-I use store-bought unsweetened applesauce, but feel free to use homemade.
+I use homemade when I have it or store-bought unsweetened applesauce.

 • Vanilla extract: For extra sweetness.